dev-rebase/dev-rebase.github.io/docs/ci-cd.md

 - **Less Risk, Less Stress:** Automated deployments take the pressure off "release day" and remove the chance of last-minute mistakes.
 - **Real Ownership:** With the "you build it, you run it" mindset, you get to see how your code behaves in the real world — and you gain more control over the quality of what you deliver.

-CI/CD isn’t a box to check.
-It’s a workflow that helps you and your team build and ship better software, faster.
+CI/CD isn't a box to check.
+It's a workflow that helps you and your team build and ship better software, faster.
 The more you understand your role in it, the more confident and capable you become.

-## What’s expected from you
+## What's expected from you

 ### Continuous Integration (CI)

 This is where you have the most direct impact.
 Your main goal is to ensure the `main` branch is always stable and green.

 - **Fixing the Build is Priority #1:** If your commit breaks the build in the `main` branch, you have broken it for _everyone_.
 Drop what you're doing.
 Fixing the build is now your most important task.
 A broken pipeline blocks the entire team from delivering value.
 - **Your Tests are the Pipeline's Backbone:** The pipeline relies entirely on your unit and integration tests to validate your changes.
-If your tests are flaky or incomplete, the pipeline provides a false sense of security.
-Quality tests are a prerequisite for effective CI.
+If your tests are unreliable or incomplete, the pipeline provides a false sense of security.
+Quality tests are a requirement for effective CI.
-- **Commit Small and Often:** Large, monolithic pull requests are a nightmare for CI.
-They are difficult to review, and if they break the build, it's hard to pinpoint the cause.
-Small, atomic commits that represent a single logical change make the process smoother and debugging easier.
+- **Commit Small and Often:** Large pull requests are a nightmare for CI.
+They are difficult to review, and if they break the build, it's hard to find the cause.
+Small commits that represent a single logical change make the process smoother and debugging easier.
 - **Understand Your Service's Build Process:** You don't need to be an expert, but you should understand how your application is built, tested, and packaged.
 Know where your dependencies are defined (`pom.xml`, `package.json`) and how to run the build script locally to diagnose issues.

 ### Continuous Delivery/Deployment (CD)

 Your responsibility extends beyond just passing tests.
 You need to write code that can be deployed and operated safely and automatically.

 - **Embrace Feature Flags:** Feature flags (or feature toggles) allow you to deploy code to production without releasing it to users.
-This decouples deployment from release, dramatically lowering the risk of a new feature causing an outage.
+This separates deployment from release, greatly reducing the risk of a new feature causing an outage.
 Merging dark code is a standard, expected practice.
 - **Build for Observability:** Once your code is in production, how do you know it's working?
 You must instrument your code.
 This means:
-  - **Structured Logging:** Write logs that are machine-readable (e.g., JSON) and contain useful context.
+  - **Structured Logging:** Write logs that are machine-readable (like JSON) and contain useful context.
   - **Metrics:** Expose key application metrics (like request latency, error rates, queue depth) so they can be monitored on dashboards.
-  - **Health Checks:** Your application must provide an endpoint (e.g., `/healthz`) that tells the deployment system whether it's healthy and ready to receive traffic.
+  - **Health Checks:** Your application must provide an endpoint (like `/healthz`) that tells the deployment system whether it's healthy and ready to receive traffic.

 ## Resources